farheen20/farheen20/README.md

 - 👋 Hi, I’m @farheen20
-- 👀 I’m interested in Python and Data Analytics
+- 👀 I’m interested in learning Web development using Javascript and Python.
-- 🌱 I’m currently learning Data Analytics using Python
+- 🌱 I’m currently learning HTML, CSS and Javascript.
-- 💞️ I’m looking to collaborate on tools being used in Data Analytics
+- 💞️ I’m looking to collaborate on tools being used in Web development.
 - 📫 How to reach me

 <!---